 Delay Strenuous Exercise to Prevent Altitude Sickness

 Most ski resorts have much more than skiing to offer.
-Either start out slow with a short day of skiing.
+Start out slow with a short day of skiing.
 Or enjoy one of the many other activities the first day of your trip.
+Ski towns have plenty of fun family activities to offer in addition to just skiing.

 Talk to Your Doctor About Altitude Sickness